Protective Action You Can Take Now

 While a guardianship requires proof that the abused person is incapacitated, a protective proceeding does not.
 What must be demonstrated is that the elderly person is subject to the influence of a predator (family member, “friend”, caregiver, spouse, etc.) and is being exploited and, therefore, needs protection.
 Filing such a legal action does not require two doctors’ reports, medical proof and the other formalities of a guardianship or conservatorship proceeding.
 But it does require some examples (proof) of exploitation and/or abuse that warrants a court’s protective order.

-So, what if a loved one needs help and some sort of limited protective oversight over his or her finances to prevent them from being wasted, yet still the autonomy of the loved one to use his or her finances in a way he or she chooses?
+So, what if a loved one needs help and some sort of limited protective oversight over his or her finances to prevent these resources from being wasted, yet still the autonomy of the person to use his or her finances in a way he or she chooses?
 The remedy is a “protective arrangement”.
 The court is empowered to appoint a protective arrangement for an elderly and/or disabled and/or incapacitated person, or alleged incapacitated person if there is property owned by him or her that could be exploited, wasted or dissipated, or if funds are needed for the care and support of the person.
 If this finding is made, the court can set up a protective arrangement to ensure that either the property is not wasted by the person, or that the accounts be set up with money to care for this person.

-The court can order a variety of helpful protective arrangements if it is in the best interest of the person.
+The court can order a variety of helpful protective arrangements if it is in the best interests of the person.
 So, for example, the court can require the parties to set up a joint bank account and require the approval of both account holders to approve a transaction.
 Requiring a house to be sold or restraining the person from mortgaging his/her property, can be ordered by the court.
 The court can also order the person at risk to obtain life care services and support and set up a trust through which property can be held.
 Even directing a person to execute a prenuptial agreement prior to getting married is quite possibly within the Court’s discretion if the above considerations are made.

 PROTECTIVE COMPLAINTS CAN BE QUITE EFFECTIVE.
 It gets you into court quickly, it often intimidates and immediately stops predators from further stealing.
 If you’re interested in discussing this option, I welcome you to call me toll-free at (855) 376-5291 or email me at fniemann@hnlawfirm.com.